ZcashFoundation/zebra/book/src/dev/rfcs/XXXX-asynchronous-script-verification.md

 as a `Buffer`ed `tower::Service`.
 The `Buffer` wrapper allows shared access to a service using an actor model, moving the service to be shared into a worker task and passing messages to it over an multi-producer single-consumer (mpsc) channel.
-The worker task recieves messages and makes `Service::call`s.
+The worker task receives messages and makes `Service::call`s.
 The `Service::call` method returns a `Future`, and the service is allowed to decide how much work it wants to do synchronously (in `call`) and how much work it wants to do asynchronously (in the `Future` it returns).